h5rdly/webtoken/README.md

 ##  Size

-The Rust `.so` file on linux is ~3.7Mb, no external dependencies.
+The `.so` size on linux is ~3.7Mb, no external dependencies.

 ##  Speed